James Garner: Marriage and family

-Garner was married once, to Lois Josephine Fleischman Clarke, whom he met at a party in 1956.
-They wed 16 days later on August 17, 1956.
+Garner married Lois Josephine Fleischman Clarke on August 17, 1956 after a two-week courtship.
 "We went to dinner every night for 14 nights.
 I was just absolutely nuts about her.
 I spent $77 on our honeymoon, and it about broke me."
-According to Garner, "Marriage is like the Army; everyone complains, but you'd be surprised at the large number of people who re-enlist."
-His wife practiced Judaism.

-At the time of their marriage, Clarke had a nine-year-old daughter from a previous marriage who was recovering from polio.
+Clarke had a nine-year-old daughter from a previous marriage who was recovering from polio.
 Garner and Clarke had one daughter together, Greta, nicknamed "Gigi", born on January 4, 1958.

-Garner and his wife Lois were still married at his death in 2014, although they had had two periods of separation: the first for three months in 1970, and the second in 1979.
-The couple reunited two years later in September 1981.
+Their marriage endured two periods of separation: the first for three months in 1970, and the second in 1979.
+The couple reunited in 1981 and remained together until his death in 2014.
+Garner said, "Marriage is like the Army; everyone complains, but you'd be surprised at the large number of people who re-enlist."

 Garner stated that during this second period apart he split his time between Canada and "a rented house in the Valley."
-In each case Garner said the separations were caused by the stress of his acting career and were not due to marital problems.
-In the case of The Rockford Files he was in almost every scene while in constant pain due to his arthritic knees, and under tremendous stress from the studio.
-Garner stated that when he quit the series in 1979, he simply needed to spend time alone in order to recover.
+In both cases Garner attributed the separations to the stress of his career and not to marital problems.
+In the case of The Rockford Files he was in almost every scene while in constant pain due to his arthritic knees, and under pressure from the studio.
+Garner stated that when the series ended, he needed to spend time alone in order to recover.

-Garner's death in 2014 was less than a month before their 58th wedding anniversary.
-His wife died seven years later, on October 21, 2021, aged 94.
+Garner's death in 2014 was less than a month before their 58th anniversary.
+His wife died in 2021, aged 98.